Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

-Comparing the observed spectra with the corresponding LLD simulation results with and without finite $K>0$ demonstrates that the intermediate and low-$T$ phases are single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$, respectively.
-It is important to note that for these simulations, we consistently use the optimal bilinear exchange parameter set determined at \Th{}.
-First, as shown in Fig.~\ref{MC}(b) of Appendix E, the triple-${\mathbf{Q}}$ ordering does not appear in the classical thermodynamic phase diagram for $K=0$, thereby yielding a single-${\mathbf{Q}}$ magnon spectrum at both 30 and 5\,K, as shown in Figs.~\ref{longw}(e) and \ref{longw}(f) respectively.
+As expected, comparing the observed spectra with the corresponding LLD simulation results with and without finite $K>0$ demonstrates that the intermediate and low-$T$ phases are single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$, respectively.
+It is important to note that for these simulations, we consistently use the optimal set of bilinear exchange parameters determined at \Th{}.
+First, as shown in Fig.~\ref{MC}(b) of Appendix F, the triple-${\mathbf{Q}}$ ordering does not appear in the classical thermodynamic phase diagram for $K=0$, thereby yielding a single-${\mathbf{Q}}$ magnon spectrum at both 30 and 5\,K, as shown in Figs.~\ref{longw}(e) and \ref{longw}(f) respectively.
 Contrary to the experimental observations, the simulated spectra at 30 and 5\,K display nearly the same $\mathbf{v}_{\mathrm{L}}({\mathbf{k}})$, except that the 30\,K spectrum is broader due to enhanced thermal fluctuations.
-The calculation result remain similar for negative $K$, as the system still retains the stripe single-${\mathbf{Q}}$ ground state.
+The calculation result remains similar for negative $K$, as the system still retains the stripe single-${\mathbf{Q}}$ ground state.

-On the other hand, the simulation results with $K=0.06J_{1}$ successfully capture the measured spectra.
-LLD simulations of this model reproduce the two-step phase transition process depicted in Fig.~\ref{basic}(a) [see also Fig.~\ref{MC}(a) in Appendix E] and consequently provide triple-${\mathbf{Q}}$ magnon spectra at 5\,K [Fig. \ref{longw}(i)] and single-${\mathbf{Q}}$ spectra at 30\,K [Fig. \ref{longw}(h)].
-Notably, such an intermediate phase stabilized by thermal disorder can only be simulated by techniques that incorporate thermal fluctuations, such as the LLD.
-The LLD simulations reproduce both the anisotropic $\mathbf{v}_{\mathrm{L}}({\mathbf{k}})$ observed at 30\,K [Fig. \ref{longw}(b)] and the isotropic $\mathbf{v}_{\mathrm{L}}({\mathbf{k}})$ at 5\,K [Fig. \ref{longw}(c)].
+However, the simulation results with $K=0.06J_{1}$ successfully capture the measured spectra.
+LLD simulations of this model reproduce the two-step phase transition process depicted in Fig.~\ref{CTS}(b) [see also Fig.~\ref{MC}(a) in Appendix F] and consequently provide triple-${\mathbf{Q}}$ magnon spectra at 5\,K [Fig.~\ref{longw}(i)] and single-${\mathbf{Q}}$ spectra at 30\,K [Fig.~\ref{longw}(h)].
+The LLD simulations reproduce both the anisotropic $\mathbf{v}_{\mathrm{L}}({\mathbf{k}})$ observed at 30\,K [Fig.~\ref{longw}(b)] and the isotropic $\mathbf{v}_{\mathrm{L}}({\mathbf{k}})$ at 5\,K [Fig.~\ref{longw}(c)], as further illustrated by the line cuts around the M points [Fig.~\ref{longw}(l)--(m)].
 In other words, the combination of the optimal exchange parameter set determined at \Th{} and $K>0$ describes the spin dynamics observed in all three phases simultaneously.
 This result not only supports the parameters presented in Table \ref{table:opt}, but also provides evidence that the phases at \Tb{} and \Ti{} correspond to the triple-${\mathbf{Q}}$ and single-${\mathbf{Q}}$ orderings, respectively.